-I got an email in the comments section of this blog from the scholar Danusha Goska about something that I said in my posting about how I came to write my book Lightning and Ashes.
+I got an email in the comments section of this blog from the scholar Danusha Goska about something that I said in my posting about how I came to write my book Echoes of Tattered Tongues.
 I had mentioned that a friend said to me that I must be “all holocausted out” after writing my first book about my parents.

 Dr. Goska wanted to know what I thought about using the word “Holocaust” to describe the experiences of non-Jews like my parents in World War II.

 The following is my answer to her question:

 My mother wasn't an educated woman.
 She had no college, no high school even.
 She couldn't read the books that argue about who was and who was not in the Holocaust.

 When I was growing up, she never said she was in the Holocaust.
 She wasn’t a talker, but she talked little about what happened to her family.
 Her mother and sister and the sister's baby were killed by German Soldiers and Ukrainian neighbors.
 She had two aunts who died in Auschwitz with their Jewish husbands.
 My mother spent a couple years in a slave labor camp in Germany.
 There were Jews and non-Jews in her camp; people suffered and died there.
 She didn’t talk about any of this much, and when she did she didn’t use the word “Holocaust.”